Mage Wars CCG

 A Ritual Card represents a Ritual Site.
 Rituals are the ultimate wild-card.
 They can cast spells, summon Units, any number of purposes.
 A Ritual Card must be played originally as a Face Down card on either Line.
 Each Ritual card will give the requirements needed to turn it face up and activate the Ritual.

 Magic-Tech cards are permanently-enchanted eldritch machines that can hold great power.
 Magic-Tech is effectively a super-type that can be any sub-type.
 Some cards will have only the Magic-Tech type, others may also be Magic-Tech Units, Resources, or Rituals.
-Magic-Tech Castings are not a thing.
+Magic-Tech Castings are not allowed.